-- 10.2.3 A paved runway shall be maintained in a condition so as to provide surface friction characteristics at or above the minimum friction level specified by the CAA. - Note 1.- Refer the Air Safety Circular ASC 139- 8 Assessment of Runway Surface Friction Characteristics for the minimum friction level set by CAA. - Note 2.- Until 3 November 2021, The Airport Services Manual (Doc 9137), Part 2, contains further information on this subject. - Note.
+- 10.2.3 A paved runway shall be maintained in a condition so as to provide surface friction characteristics at or above the minimum friction level specified by the CAA. - Note 1.- Refer the Air Safety Circular ASC 139- 8 Assessment of Runway Surface Friction Characteristics for the minimum friction level set by CAA. - Note 2.- The Airport Services Manual (Doc 9137), Part 2, contains further information on this subject. - Note.
 As of 4 November 2021, Assessment, Measurement and Reporting of Runway Surface Conditions (Cir 355) contains further information on this subject. - 10.2.4 Runway surface friction characteristics for maintenance purposes shall be periodically measured with a continuous friction measuring device using self-wetting features and documented.
-The frequency of these measurements shall be sufficient to determine the trend of the surface friction characteristics of the runway. - Note 1.- Until 3 November 2021, guidance on evaluating the friction characteristics of a runway is provided in Attachment A, Section 7.
-Additional guidance is included in the Airport Services Manual (Doc 9137), Part 2. - Note 1.- As of 4 November 2021, guidance on evaluating the runway surface friction characteristics is provided in Assessment, Measurement and Reporting of Runway Surface Conditions (Cir 355). - Note 2.- Until 3 November 2021, the objective of 10.2.3, 10.2.4, 10.2.7 and 10.2.8 is to ensure that the surface friction characteristics for the entire runway remain at or above a minimum friction level specified by the CAA. - Note 2.- As of 4 November 2021, the objective of 10.2.3 to 10.2.7 and 10.2.9 is to ensure that the surface friction characteristics for the entire runway remain at or above a minimum friction level specified by the CAA. - Note 3.- Until 3 November 2021, guidance for the determination of the required frequency is provided in Attachment A, Section 7 and in the Airport Services Manual (Doc 9137), Part 2, Appendix 5. - 10.2.5 As of 4 November 2021, when runway surface friction measurements are made for maintenance purposes using a self-wetting continuous friction measuring device, the performance of the device shall meet the standard set or agreed by the CAA. - 10.2.6 As of 4 November 2021, personnel measuring runway surface friction required in 10.2.5 shall be trained to fulfil their duties. - 10.2.7 Corrective maintenance action shall be taken to prevent the runway surface friction characteristics for either the entire runway or a portion thereof from falling below a minimum friction level specified by the CAA. - Note.
-A portion of runway in the order of 100 m long may be considered significant for maintenance or reporting action. - 10.2.8 Until 3 November 2021, when there is reason to believe that the drainage characteristics of a runway, or portions thereof, are poor due to slopes or depressions, then the runway surface friction characteristics should be assessed
+The frequency of these measurements shall be sufficient to determine the trend of the surface friction characteristics of the runway. - Note 1.-, Guidance on evaluating the runway surface friction characteristics is provided in Assessment, Measurement and Reporting of Runway Surface Conditions (Cir 355). - Note 2.-, The objective of 10.2.3 to 10.2.7 and 10.2.9 is to ensure that the surface friction characteristics for the entire runway remain at or above a minimum friction level specified by the CAA. - 10.2.5 When runway surface friction measurements are made for maintenance purposes using a self-wetting continuous friction measuring device, the performance of the device shall meet the standard set or agreed by the CAA. - 10.2.6 Personnel measuring runway surface friction required in 10.2.5 shall be trained to fulfil their duties. - 10.2.7 Corrective maintenance action shall be taken to prevent the runway surface friction characteristics for either the entire runway or a portion thereof from falling below a minimum friction level specified by the CAA. - Note.
+A portion of runway in the order of 100 m long may be considered significant for maintenance or reporting action. - 10.2.8 When there is reason to believe that the drainage characteristics of a runway, or portions thereof, are poor due to slopes or depressions, then the runway surface friction characteristics should be assessed under natural or simulated conditions that are representative of local rain and corrective maintenance action should be taken as necessary. - 10.2.9 The runway surface should be visually assessed, as necessary, under natural or simulated rain conditions for ponding or poor drainage and where required, corrective maintenance action taken.

-- under natural or simulated conditions that are representative of local rain and corrective maintenance action should be taken as necessary. - 10.2.9 As of 4 November 2021, the runway surface should be visually assessed, as necessary, under natural or simulated rain conditions for ponding or poor drainage and where required, corrective maintenance action taken. - 10.2.10 When a taxiway is used by turbine-engined aeroplanes, the surface of the taxiway shoulders should be maintained so as to be free of any loose stones or other objects that could be ingested by the aeroplane engines.
+10.2.10 When a taxiway is used by turbine-engined aeroplanes, the surface of the taxiway shoulders should be maintained so as to be free of any loose stones or other objects that could be ingested by the aeroplane engines.